 The entire Total Joint Team is committed to the successful outcome of your surgery.
 We feel that our system works very well.
 Your surgery and recovery should proceed without problem.
 We have prepared this manual and organized our team so that you, the patient, are an active participant.
-We ask that you maintain a positive mental outlook throughout the entire process, as studies have shown that optimistic patients have better outcomes.
+We ask that you maintain a positive mental outlook throughout the entire process.
+Studies have shown that optimistic patients have better outcomes.

 Thank you for reviewing this manual.
-Please keep it available for your reference as you moving forward with the Total Knee Replacement process.
+Please keep it available for your reference as you more forward with your total joint process.